 Any rider who comes across an injured rider must stop to render assistance, unless directly indicated by the injured rider that they do not require assistance.
 They should instruct the next rider to pass to notify the next marshal point of the incident, location, and perceived severity.

 All riders who stop to render assistance will either:

-- Option A: be given the opportunity to re-start their timed run of that special stage or - Option B: Be awarded a time for that special stage equal to no more than 10% more than the winning time of that stage in the category they are entered.
-The decision to permit a re-run, as per Option A, is at the discretion of the President of the Commissaire Panel and must be requested by the competitor.
-If they do not elect to take this re-run, option b will be used.
+• Option A: be given the opportunity to re-start their timed run of that special stage or

+• Option B: Be awarded a time for that special stage equal to no more than 10% more than the winning time of that stage in the category they are entered.

-5.14 ENVIRONMENTAL RULES
+5.13 ENVIRONMENTAL RULES

-Enduro mountain bike racing allows us to ride into remote, backcountry areas of natural beauty.
+- a) Enduro mountain bike racing allows us to ride into remote, backcountry areas of natural beauty.
 It is of the upmost importance that all racers respect their environment and consider the impact they leave behind for the local riding community.
-The below rules have been put in place to protect our trails and our riding environments.

-- 5.14.01 No disposable goggle tear offs can be used. - 5.14.02 The disposal of food packaging on the trail is strictly prohibited.
-This will result in disqualification. - 5.14.03 Repeat offences may warrant a license suspension. - 5.14.04 Event organisers reserve the right to penalise any rider whose actions are deemed to seriously damage the local environment. - 5.14.05 Riders must not store food and drinks on the trail (Food Stashes).
+The below rules have been put in place to protect our trails and our riding environments. - b) No disposable goggle tear offs can be used. - c) The disposal of food packaging on the trail is strictly prohibited.
+This will result in disqualification. - d) Repeat offences may warrant a license suspension. - e) Event organisers reserve the right to penalise any rider whose actions are deemed to seriously damage the local environment. - f) Riders must not store food and drinks on the trail (Food Stashes).
 Packaging left behind and uncontrolled food supplies may have a serious impact on local wildlife and the local environment.
-Any rider found to be hiding or retrieving foods from unofficial feed stations will be penalised.
+Any rider found to be hiding or retrieving

-5.15 RULE VIOLATIONS
+5.14 RULE VIOLATIONS